Scroll to navigation

 Returns the number of hops from first to last.

-If InputIt is not LegacyRandomAccessIterator, the behavior is
+If InputIt is not LegacyRandomAccessIterator, the behavior is undefined if last is

-not reachable from last.
+not reachable from first.

 Parameters